HomeDocsGitHub

 • You've created an app in the BugScreen console.

 • You can sign in to a GitHub account that can create issues in the repository you want reports filed into.
+We recommend a dedicated account owned by your team rather than a personal one — see below.

 Connect GitHub